tschaible/sonar-android/README.md

 The idea is to visualize Android Lint errors directly in Sonar, in the same way as findbugs / PMD / checkstyle errors are reported.

-This project is part of a larger effort to industrialize Android development.

 I - Compiling and Installing the plugin:
 ---------------------------------------
  - Install maven
  - Clone the repository
- - update your local repository of Maven with the last release of android-lint, currently the r17 (2013.04):
-	-> run the .bat file: copy_necessary_jars_in_maven_locally.bat
  - Compile and test the code, then generate the jar:
 	-> run "mvn clean install" command in your terminal
  - copy the jar (in the new generated target folder) in <path_to_your_sonar_install>/extensions/plugins folder,